-The second performance hurdle is the Company's metal reserve/resource growth net of depletion.
-Broadly, the quantum of the increase in reserves/resources will determine the number of performances rights to vest.
+The second performance hurdle was the Company's metal reserve/resource growth net of depletion.
+Broadly, the quantum of the increase in reserves/resources determined the number of performances rights that vested.

-The following table sets out the vesting outcome based on the Company's metal reserve/resource growth performance:
+The following table sets out the vesting outcome that was based on the Company's metal reserve/resource growth performance: